coldsilk/docker-qbittorrentvpn/README.md

 # Issues
 If you are having issues with this container please submit an issue on GitHub.
 Please provide logs, Docker version and other information that can simplify reproducing the issue.
-If possible, always use the most up to date version of Docker, you operating system, kernel and the container itself.
+If possible, always use the most up to date version of Docker, your operating system, kernel and the container itself.
 Support is always a best-effort basis.

 ### Credits:
 [MarkusMcNugen/docker-qBittorrentvpn](https://github.com/MarkusMcNugen/docker-qBittorrentvpn)